 - Since 2012, we’ve incorporated produce and herbs from our on-site garden into meals.
 In 2013, a drip-irrigation system was donated, allowing us to maintain the garden while conserving water.

-- In 2015, Denver community gardens and individuals donated an outstanding 2,321 lbs of produce, including squash, cherry tomatoes, herbs, carrots, beets, and garlic.
-We also harvested 350 lbs of organic produce from our on-site garden.
+- In 2017, Denver community gardens and individuals donated an outstanding 1,985 pounds of produce, including squash, cherry tomatoes, herbs, carrots, beets, and garlic.
+We also harvest about 350 pounds of organic produce from our on-site garden every season.